Vance Walberg: Coaching career

 George Karl announced that Walberg officially joined the Nuggets' staff as an assistant coach.

 On February 23, 2015, it was announced that Walberg would reunite with George Karl on the Sacramento Kings' coaching staff as an assistant coach.
 On February 17, 2016, he was fired by the Kings.

 On July 20, 2016, Walberg returned to Clovis West High School as varsity boys' basketball head coach.

 On April 6, 2024, multiple news outlets reported that Walberg has been hired as the new men's basketball coach at Fresno State, becoming the 20th head coach in program history.

-Personal
+Personal life

 Walberg has a physical education degree from Cal-State Bakersfield in 1978, a teaching credential from the College of Belmont in 1979 and a master's degree in health, physical education and recreation from Saint Mary's College in 1986.
 He and his wife, Rose, have four children.